DanielJMaia/milestone-project-1-band/README.md

 ### CSS

 This was used to style the webpage.
-Bootstrap was the mobile-first framework that enabled the website to be responsive using the grid layout. https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css
+[Bootstrap] (https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css) was the mobile-first framework that enabled the website to be responsive using the grid layout.

 ### Validators

-When the website being developed the both the HTML and CSS was validated using the W3 validation service (https://validator.w3.org/)
+When the website being developed the both the HTML and CSS was validated using the W3 "Jigsaw" [validation] (https://validator.w3.org/)

 ## Testing